-People complain about pain just inside of the shoulder blade, and in the thumb, and index finger.
-It doesn’t always create pain in the hand; sometimes it is tingling like it is “falling asleep” or “going numb.”
+People complain about pain just inside the shoulder blade, thumb, and index finger.
+Notably, it doesn’t always create pain in the hand; sometimes, it tingles like it is “falling asleep” or “going numb.”
 Sometimes, they have pain or tingling when reaching out with the hands near shoulder level, like when you’re driving or cutting hair.

-The pattern almost never occurs completely, as illustrated.
-But this pain along the shoulder blade and in the hand are most common.
-As the illustration indicates, the pain, tingling and “numbing” is most likely to occur in the areas of darkest red.
-When there are stiff, swollen hands, the sensations around the index finger and thumb are a greater focus, although the tension behind the shoulder is often there.
-If I press into this muscle at the base of the neck, the client almost always describes the sensation between the shoulder blades and down the arm.
+Commonly, when there are stiff, swollen hands, the sensations around the index finger and thumb are a greater focus.
+However, the tension behind the shoulder is often there.
+However, if I press into this muscle at the base of the neck, the client describes the sensation between the shoulder blades and down the arm.

 The most common cases that I see for this involve people that sit with their shoulders forward so that it is difficult to breathe with their diaphragm.
 The scalenes go from being assistive breathing muscles to being the primary respiratory muscles as they lift the upper ribs and collarbone to inhale.
 They get overworked, displace the upper ribs, and create chronic trigger point activity.

-When they identify an activity, it usually involves an activity where they are seated with the hands up in front of them.
-This might be when they are driving with the arms at 10 & 2, or working while slumped forward, or rowing, or activity that created heavy breathing.
+When they identify an activity, it usually involves sitting with their hands up in front of them.
+This might be when they are driving with their arms at 10 & 2, working while slumped forward, rowing, or doing an activity that creates heavy breathing.

 Another common report is that their arms go to sleep when they sleep on their back.
 Tight scalene muscles choke the neurovascular bundle that runs to your arms.

-These muscles also get involved in assisting with heavy breathing as when sprinting or climbing stairs.
+These muscles also assist with heavy breathing when sprinting or climbing stairs.
 People with this problem complain of tingling in their hands while huffing and puffing.
 This can also be a sign of thoracic outlet syndrome.

 You can subscribe to our community on Patreon.
 You will get links to free content and access to exclusive content not seen on this site.
 In addition, we will be posting anatomy illustrations, treatment notes, and sections from our manuals not found on this site.
 Thank you so much for being so supportive.